 Some of the software here and other places include free toolbars, changing your search engine, new web browsers, etc. They are often selected by default, either when you go to download or while you're going through the install process.
 Watch for it and be sure to remove that checkmark; you don't want it!

 Random hint: if you come to a website that says you have to download a video player or something else to view their website, find another website.
-Unless it's something like Flash (installer link below), there are no players needed for legitimate websites that you don't already have.
+Unless it's something like Flash or Adobe Reader (installer links below), there are no players or viewers needed for legitimate websites that you don't already have.

 One other hint: if a website with software downloads has a specialty installer (e.g. CNET), do NOT use the installer unless you have to -- look for a direct link to the software you want.
 That installer will sometimes have a variety of toolbars and other malware.